johnlindquist/file-forge/templates/main/_partials/_step_add_tests.md

         expect(authenticate('admin', 'password123')).toBe(true);
       });

-      it('should return false for invalid password', () => {
+      // (Existing test potentially updated if behavior changed) it('should return false for invalid password', () => {
         expect(authenticate('admin', 'wrongpassword')).toBe(false);
       });

-      // New test: Added input validation checks it('should return false if username or password is empty', () => {
+      // New test: Added based on code changes in previous step it('should return false if username or password is empty', () => {
         expect(authenticate('', 'password123')).toBe(false);
         expect(authenticate('admin', '')).toBe(false);
         expect(authenticate('', '')).toBe(false);
       });

-      // New test: Added check for locked accounts it('should return false for valid credentials if account is locked', () => {
+      // New test: Added based on code changes in previous step it('should return false for valid credentials if account is locked', () => {
-        // Setup mock for locked account scenario
+        // Setup mock for locked account scenario for this test
         // mockedIsAccountLocked.mockReturnValue(true);
         expect(authenticate('admin', 'password123')).toBe(false);
       });
     });
     ```
+*   **Context & Impact:** Tests verify code logic.
+Changes here might impact mock setup files (`jest.setup.js`), test utilities (`test/utils.ts`), or CI configuration if test commands change.
+    *   *Agent Note: List any specific test setup/utility files potentially affected by these test changes.*
+    *   **Files Potentially Impacted by *this step's* test changes:**
+        *   `[Test Util File Path]` - Reason: [e.g., Modified shared test helper]
+        *   `[Mock Setup File Path]` - Reason: [e.g., Added new global mock]
+        *   *(Add more as needed)*

-*   **Verification (Mandatory Before Commit):**
+*   **Verification (Mandatory Before Commit):** **DO NOT COMMIT until all verification steps pass.**
-    1.  **Lint & Type Check:** Run linters and type checkers.
+    1.  **Lint & Type Check:** Run linters and type checkers on the *test files* you changed.
 Fix all reported issues.
         ```bash
-        # Adapt to your project's scripts
+        # Adapt to your project's scripts, potentially targeting test files
-        pnpm lint && pnpm build:check
+        pnpm lint <path/to/test/files> && pnpm build:check
         ```
-    2.  **Run Tests:** Execute the *full* test suite again.
-Ensure your new/updated tests pass and **no existing tests have regressed**.
-Analyze and fix any failures.
+    2.  **Run Full Test Suite:** Execute the *entire* test suite.
+Ensure your new/updated tests PASS and **NO existing tests have regressed (broken)**. **If tests fail:**
+        *   Analyze the output: Is it your new test failing, or an old one?
+        *   If a new test fails, debug the test logic and the code it's testing (using techniques from the previous step).
+        *   If an *existing* test fails (regression), investigate why the code change from Step 1 broke it.
+You might need to adjust the code from Step 1 (amend the previous commit: `git add <file>; git commit --amend --no-edit`) or adjust the older test if the *new* behavior is correct.
+        *   **Do not proceed if any tests are unexpectedly failing.**
         ```bash
         # Adapt to your project's scripts
         pnpm test
         ```

-*   **Commit (Only After Successful Verification):** Stage and commit *only* the changes related to tests.
+*   **Commit (Only After Successful Verification):** Stage and commit *only* the changes related to tests (and potentially amended code changes if regressions were fixed).
     ```bash
+    # Add test files and any amended code files
-    git add <path/to/test/files> # e.g., git add test/auth.test.ts
+    git add <path/to/test/files> [<path/to/amended/code/files>]
+    # Use a clear, structured commit message
-    git commit -m "test: Add tests for {{TASK_DESCRIPTION}}" -m "Added tests for input validation and locked account scenarios"
+    git commit -m "test: Add/update tests for {{TASK_DESCRIPTION}} (Step 2)" -m "Description: [Specific tests added/updated, e.g., Covered input validation and locked account scenarios for authenticate]" -m "Verification: Passed lint, types, and full test suite."
     ```

 ---